t-freger/ram/docs/docs/guides/external-library.md

 # External Library

 This guide walks you through adding an [External Library](/docs/features/libraries#external-libraries).
-This guide assumes you are running Immich in Docker and that the files you wish to access are stored in a directory on the same machine.
+This guide assumes you are running ram in Docker and that the files you wish to access are stored in a directory on the same machine.

 # Mount the directory into the containers.